 It takes community-minded sponsors to make it all possible, so partner with the Pilots and become part of their baseball family.
 You will find out why there is nothing better than a night out at Colburn Park cheering on your hometown Pilots!

 “It’s collegiate summer baseball, minor-league style”

-The PGCBL was founded in 2010 and began play in the summer of 2011 with eight charter members in cities across upstate New York.
-For the 2016 season, league membership has grown to a record 13 teams: Adirondack, Albany, Amsterdam, Elmira, Geneva, Glens Falls, Jamestown, Mohawk Valley, Newark, Oneonta, Saugerties, Utica, and Victor.
+The PGCBL was founded in 2010 and began to play in the summer of 2011 with eight charter members in cities across upstate New York.
+For the 2018 season, league membership has grown to a record 13 teams: Adirondack, Albany, Amsterdam, Elmira, Geneva, Glens Falls, Jamestown, Mohawk Valley, Newark, Oneonta, Saugerties, Utica, and Watertown.
 Several teams in the PGCBL call former New York-Penn League ballparks home, including the Newark Pilots.

-The PGCBL will play a 50-game schedule in 2016, beginning in early June with the playoffs spanning the first two weeks of August.
+The PGCBL will play a 48 game schedule in 2020, beginning in early June with the playoffs spanning the first two weeks of August.
 In the last two seasons combined, over 400,000 fans have attended a PGCBL game, fostered by a family-friendly environment that features contests, giveaways, promotions and postgame fireworks.